 Registration and Bonding

-MemberHub will provide you with all of the information needed to navigate the registration and bonding process in New York.
-We will introduce you to our partner who can help you acquire the bond.
-Should you wish to forego this step, the alternative is to exclude residents of New York from your sweepstakes, which can be added to the official rules.
+MemberHub will provide you with all the information you need to navigate the registration and bonding process.
+If you prefer not to register and bond your sweepstakes, you may choose to exclude New York (and Florida) residents from your sweepstakes.
+The MemberHub team can add this exclusion to the official rules.